 In 2010, the University added a Master of Public Health (MPH) degree program and Public Health certificate programs.
-These programs are distance education, with students currently located on four continents.
+When active these programs were distance education, with students located on four continents.

 After a multi-million dollar renovation, The "New" Eye Institute opened in May 2011 with a state-of-the-art design for high quality patient care.
 Renovations of the second floor, which houses administrative and faculty offices, a classroom, two conference rooms, and a small cafe were completed in late 2011.